tyronyiu/Uni/GLO375/Assignment1.md

 stability, as they did following the financial crisis in 2008. [@2] The employment issues that may be seen in a relatively high unemployment rate in a country the size of Belgium arise from not only economic factors and have much to do with the cultural history and governmental role of Belgium.
+The role of the public sector in Belgium is thus being analysed via the behaviour of the state and their decisions upon public involvement, including taxation and public spending.

+## The role of the public sector in Belgium
+### A general overview of Belgium
 As mentioned, the role of the public sector is executed by the federal government and supplemented by regional and culture (language)-based communities, the king has its role being subtle and discreet relative to the execute powers of the communities/regions.

-> "Belgium is a federal state, composed of *communities* and *regions*
+> Belgium is a federal state, composed of *communities* and *regions*
 >
 > The power to make decisions is no longer the exclusive preserve of the federal
 > government and the federal parliament.
 The leadership of the country is now in
 > the hands of various partners, who independently exercise their authority
-> within their domains." [@3]
+> within their domains. [@3]

 > The Federal government retains control over the judicial system, the army, the
 > Federal police, labour law, social security (unemployment, pensions, health